amcginlay/venafi-demos/demos/06-machine-identity-management-via-aws-cloudformation/docs/03-tlspc-policy-automation/README.md

      ```
      johnlennon-app\johnlennon-cit-90day
      ```
-   - The **"CertificateAuthority"** is expected to match one of the entries displayed at https://ui.venafi.cloud/certificate-issuance/certificate-authorities.
+   - The **"CertificateAuthorityProduct"** is configured to use the **DigiCert** CA.
-     Leave this setting unchanged, at
+     Review the previous section to reveal how product triplets are constructed.
      ```
-     Built-In CA
+     DIGICERT\Digicert Test Account\ssl_wildcard
      ```
+     **NOTE** if no **DigiCert** CA is ready to use at this point, accept the default value of `BUILTIN\Built-In CA\Default Product`
    - **"MaxValidDays"** is the maximum number of days for which any created/renewed certificate is considered valid.
      Leave this setting unchanged, at
      ```
      90
      ```
    - **"Domains"** is a list of domain names considered valid in the context of Certificates governed by this Policy.
-     The template supports multiple domains names when provided as a comma-separated list.
+     As you will experience laterm the template supports multiple domain names when provided as a comma-separated list.
-     In non-prod environments there is no requirement to own these domains so we advise you to set this value to something uniquely identifiable for **yourself**.
-     For Example, John Lennon could use
+     For now, to support a single domain name, John Lennon could use
      ```
      johnlennon.com
      ```
+     **IMPORTANT NOTE** before building publicly trusted certificates, your CA provider requires proof of domain ownership.
+     Using the **DigiCert** **"Wildcard"** product as an example, failure to provide this proof, will ultimately cause the creation of `johnlennon.com` certificates to fail.
+     This process is known as [Domain Control Validation](https://docs.digicert.com/en/certcentral/manage-certificates/dv-certificate-enrollment/domain-control-validation--dcv--methods.html).
    - Set **"TLSPCAPIKey"** to whatever API Key value is provided to you at https://ui.venafi.cloud/platform-settings/user-preferences?key=api-keys
    - Click "Next"
 1. **Double-check** for any mistakes in the above before moving on.